-EML5502 The Christian Home: Communication and Conflict Resolution Hatteberg, Phil and Kim Humphries nalleberg, Phu and Rim numphries
+EML5502 The Christian Home: Communication

+and Conflict Resolution

+Hatteberg, Phil and Kim Humphries

-Offers exercises and experiences that strengthen communication and conflictresolution skills within the Christian marriage and home.
-1 hour.
+Offers exercises and experiences that strengthen communication and conflict-resolution skills within the Christian marriage and home.
+I hour.

-EML5503 The Christian Home: Dynamics of a Christian Family
+EML5503 The Christian Home: Dynamics of a

-Hatteberg, Humphries
+Christian Family Hatteberg, Humphries

 Looks at issues and responsibilities that affect the nurturing and enriching of a Christian family.
-1 hour.
+I hour.

-EML5515 Family Life Education
+EML5515 Family Life Education Davis, Humphries

-Davis, Humphries

-Biblical principles and practical techniques for designing and implementing church programs of instruction and ministries in parenting, marriage, family relationships, child-rearing, and other aspects of family life and church-home cooperation.
+Biblical principles and practical techniques for designing and implementing church programs of instruction and ministries in parenting, marriage, family relationships, childrearing, and other aspects of family life and church-home cooperation.
 Both structural and functional family systems will be examined.
 Enrollment limited to 15 students.
 3 hours.